 SECTION 2.
 Members; officers.-Each house shall be the sole judge of the qualifications, elections, and returns of its members, and shall biennially choose its officers, including a permanent presiding officer selected from its membership, who shall be designated in the senate as President of the Senate, and in the house as Speaker of the House of Representatives.
-The senate shall designate a Secretary to serve at its pleasure, and the house of representatives shall designate a Clerk to serve at its pleasure.
-The legislature shall appoint an audito to serve at its pleasure who shall audit public records and perform related duties as prescribed by law or concurrent resolution.
+The senate shall designate a Secretary to serve at its pleasure, and the house of representatives shall designate a Clerk to serve at its pleasure a Clerk to serve at its pleasure who shall audit public records and perform related duties as prescribed by law or concurrent resolution.